 Add as much or as little of the simple syrup as you like.

 I have to show you a the cool pitcher that I keep our homemade lemonade in.
 It’s an infuser pitcher.
 There’s a column in the middle of the jug which attaches to the lid, and you can fill it with fruit to make fruit-infused water, or to make your fruit juice fruitier.
-I fill that column with several lemon wedges to add some extra zip and zing to my lemonade.
+I fill that column with several lemon wedges to add some extra tartness to my lemonade.

 Of course, you can always just float lemon slices or wedges in a regular jug to get the same effect.

 Pop your lemonade into the fridge to chill it, or serve it immediately over ice!

 Mmmmm!
 So refreshing!

 A creative way to use empty lemon rinds

 Save the lemon rinds when you make homemade lemonade because you can do something kind of cool with them.
 Check it out:

 I wash the outsides of the lemon rinds and place them all into a mini-muffin tin.